 How to make pumpkin pie vodka

-- 1 cup of freshly processed pumpkin (canned can be substituted if you don’t have fresh)
+- 1 cup of cooked and pureed pumpkin (canned pumpkin can be used instead)

 - 2 teaspoons of pumpkin pie spice – if you can’t find pumpkin pie spice use a combination of cinnamon, ginger, nutmeg, allspice and cloves